IreneGracia/gradient_descent_optimisation_in_python/README.md

 # gradient_descent_optimisation_in_python

-The notebooks in this repository aim to demonstrate and implement optimisation through the gradient descent in python.
+The notebooks in this repository aim to demonstrate and implement optimization through the gradient descent in python.

 The gradient_descent_part I notebook intends to demonstrate parameter optimisation through the gradient descent procedure, by breaking into functions the steps of a single gradient descent epoch, and combining the individual functions in a loop to go through the entire optimisation procedure.